 Sapienza for Patrick Zaki

-Over the student's long year of imprisonment, Sapienza took several actions.
+Over the student's long period of imprisonment, Sapienza took several actions.

 On February 12, 2020, a few days after the arrest, Sapienza's Board of Governors endorsed the University of Bologna's motion expressing great concern.